Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/export-profile-data.md

 The export contains:

-- the email, name, id, locale associated with the user profile;
+- the email, name, id, and locale associated with the user profile;
 - industry, department, title - if provided by the user;
 - information about tasks (incl. task groups and task filters);
 - information about *Content* boards;
 - information about pinned or shared files, but not the files themselves;
-- discussions, topics, and the actual text of the messages of the user, but not the messages of other users;
+- discussions, topics, and the actual text of the messages of the user, but not the text of other users' messages;
 - information about private chats, and the actual text of the messages of the user, but not the messages of other participants in the chat;
-- analytics - information about personal dashboards, but not the actual dashboards; also shared dashboards are not included.
+- analytics - information about personal dashboards, but not the actual dashboards; information about dashboards shared by other users is not exported.

 ### Who Can Export Profile Data?